[HISTORY: Adopted by the Board of Trustees of the Village of Roslyn Harbor 9-25-2018 by L.L. No. 7-2018. Amendments noted where applicable.]

 The grounds and necessity of the removal or alteration of the trees in question .

 The effect of the removal or alteration of the tree or trees upon the ecological systems, including but not limited to drainage and soil conditions.

 The impact of the removal or alteration upon existing screening with respect to adjoining property owners or of any road or highway bordering the property.

 The species of the tree and whether it is a specimen tree.

-If a tree is within 15 feet of the foundation of a residence, it may be removed without further review.
+If a tree is within 15 feet of the foundation of a residence, it may be removed without further review, but may require replacement.